g4bri-3l3/MooseAlto/README.md

 - `oversized_address_list`: source or destination lists more than -MaxAddressListSize (default 25) individual addresses.
 A rule with lot of individually-enumerated addresses is just as hard to audit as one with "any", even though nothing here literally says so.
 Several firewall audit checklists specifically call this out as its own finding, distinct from the any/none-based checks above.
 - `no_logging_enabled`: allow rule shows no evidence of logging in the Options field: neither "session start"/"session end" (PAN-OS's own logging settings) nor a Log Forwarding profile.
 Logging and forwarding are separate PAN-OS settings: a log entry is created locally on the firewall as soon as session start/end logging is on, regardless of whether a Log Forwarding profile also sends it elsewhere.
 Either signal alone is enough to not flag this, since a local, queryable audit trail already exists.
 Only checked when the Options column both exists AND has been confirmed to carry logging information somewhere in the ruleset; otherwise skipped entirely to avoid flagging every rule on an export type that doesn't include this detail in the first place.
 - `rule_name_action_mismatch`: the rule name suggests it denies/blocks traffic (a token like "deny", "block", "drop") but Action is actually allow, or vice versa (a name suggesting "allow"/"permit" on a rule that's actually deny/drop).
 Whoever reads the ruleset by name alone would reasonably draw the wrong conclusion about what a rule does.
 Checked by exact token, not substring; a name containing both a deny-style and an allow-style token is skipped as ambiguous rather than guessed at.
 Applies regardless of action (the one check in this file that needs to see deny/drop rules too, not just allow ones).
+- `generic_rule_name`: rule named after a generic template rather than what it actually controls, such as Rule 5, New Rule, Policy #12, or a bare number (matched in both English and Italian).
+This kind of name only works if the reader also knows the rule order; on its own it says nothing about the traffic.
+Low severity.

 **Known public DNS resolvers checked:** Google (8.8.8.8, 8.8.4.4), Cloudflare (1.1.1.1, 1.0.0.1), Quad9 (9.9.9.9, 149.112.112.112, 9.9.9.10),